 - Don't attack others for their opinion: if you disagree, then make your case.
 But stay objective and stick to the topic.

-- Comments which are primarily an attempt to sell a product or service, promote another website or are for personal or financial gain will (as you'd expect) be deleted.
+- Comments that are primarily an attempt to sell a product or service, promote another website or are for personal or financial gain will (as you'd expect) be deleted.
 User accounts responsible for posting such comments may also be deleted.
-Note that this includes the posting of any promotion codes or referral links which provide a benefit to the referrer.
+Note that this includes the posting of any promotion codes or referral links that provide a benefit to the referrer, as well as comments with a commercial interest.

 - Also up for deletion: comments which centre on how an article has been written or presented, or which are less about the content of the article than about ET as a publication.
 If you want to make suggestions or offer constructive criticism, send an email to an editor – but 'comment clutter' will be edited or deleted as we see fit and at our discretion, in the interest of keeping things on topic and on track.